joneubank/adventofcode/README.md

 Each solution has a formula to calculate required paper or ribbon.
 Final answer for each is sum across all boxes

+### Day 3:
+Input is list of characters each corresponding to a vector (up, down, left, right).
+Each instruction moves a current position vector, and that position is added to a set.
+Coordinates can be visited multiple times, but are only listed once in the set.

+**P1**: Output length of set at completion, number of unique locations visited **P2**: Same as P1 but use 2 locations, and alternate instructions to one position or the other. every visited position is still added to the set. output is still number of unique coordinates visited.